apache/drill-site/_docs/en/sql-reference/sql-functions/040-string-manipulation.md

 ### ILIKE Syntax

-Note that it necessary quote ILIKE function calls using backticks because ILIKE is also a SQL keyword.
+Note that it is necessary to quote ILIKE function calls using backticks because ILIKE is also a SQL keyword.

 ```